Teeth Whitening in Abington & Jenkintown, PA

 How does teeth whitening whiten teeth?

-How does in-office or professional at-home whitening compare with over-the-counter options?
+How does in-office or professional at-home teeth whitening compare with over-the-counter options?

 There are various options you can buy at the supermarket to whiten your teeth, but they are not as effective as our in-office whitening and our professional at-home whitening kits at McDowell Dental Group.
 Why is that?